-Symptoms of PPD are not the same for every woman.
+Symptoms of postpartum depression (PPD) are not the same for every woman.

 Sadness is only one symptom of PPD.
 Some women may be more aware of an increase in anxiety and irritability.
 Only your healthcare provider can determine if you have PPD.

-If you experience any of the following symptoms, you should tell your doctor right away:
+If you experience any of the following symptoms, tell your doctor right away:

 - Feeling sad, hopeless, empty, or overwhelmed

 - Crying more often than usual